webmailcontatos/mpdf_chart/README.md

 Support us
 ==========

 Consider supporting development of Chart PDF with a donation of any value.
-[Donation button][1] can be found on the [main page of the documentation][1].
+[Donation](https://www.paypal.com/donate/?business=R8MH6WYWJTJBY&no_recurring=0&currency_code=USD)

 Installation
 ============